-- "PLE" entered in the "Course Code" column.
+- "PLE" is entered in the "Course Code" column.

 - "EQV" in the "Percentage Grade" column.

-- the total number of credits entered into the "Credit" column.
+- The total number of credits is entered into the "Credit" column.

-Also important to note for Final Report Card: With the new Growing Success Document, the “I” code is used to indicate that there is insufficient evidence to determine a percentage mark for students in grades 9-10 only.
+Also important to note for Final Report Card: With the new Growing Success Document, the “I” code indicates insufficient evidence to determine a percentage mark for students in grades 9-10 only.
 Examples of appropriate circumstances are listed below.
 (Refer to page 42 in Growing Success and p.p.
 15-16 in Reporting Student Learning: Guidelines for Effective Teacher-Parent-Student Communication, 2010).

 The “I” mark entry may not be used for grade 11 and 12 courses.

-For all students in grades 11 and 12, we will use blank entry for the reasons listed below.
-Full Disclosure pertains for these students.
+We will use the blank entry for all students in grades 11 and 12 for the reasons listed below.
+Therefore, full Disclosure pertains to these students.

 The following categories capture the specific scenarios where an “I” for grades 9 and 10 courses or blank entry for grade 11 and 12 may be the best assessment and evaluation practice for reporting practices: